-I tried to write a piece to express my feelings of helplessness concerning the virus, the hatred, the suffering, the violence and the potential future we are heading for.
+I tried to write a piece to express my feelings of helplessness concerning the virus, the hatred, the losses, destruction and suffering from the recent tornadoes, the violence and the potential future we are heading for.
 But then I wanted to offer encouragement and help with ideas for what we could do.
-However I was never satisfied with what I wrote.
-This … More What Are We To Do???
+However I was … More What Are We To Do???

 This post is about my epiphany about the causes of the high anxiety I lived with for one reason or another during my childhood.
 While growing up I was a bit of a worry wart.
 I still am at times but now much less often.
 Some of my anxiety stemmed from basing my self-esteem on … More One Scared Little Girl!

 I started my nursing career in 1972.
 I worked in hospitals from South Carolina to New Orleans, to Mississippi, to Western and Eastern North Carolina.
 After 38 years of nursing (17 years of that in ICU/CCUs) I consider myself an expert on how the nursing field has changed.
 I retired in 2012.
 In 1972 we used … More Nursing Then And Now: Some Surprising Similarities and Differences

 This was written when I had sciatica that affected my life in so any ways.
 I was only able to get out for about two hours at a time because of chronic sciatica and lower back pain.
 I had been feeling kind of useless and isolated, not being around people every day or two.
 Imagine … More Listen to Your Instinct

 “Need some old-timey remedies for headaches, stomach aches, liver pain, cold and cough, muscle aches, or even a drinking husband?” ” How about an electric fez that regrows your hair? ” “We have the miracle cure for what ails you!”
 These are some promises given by salesmen of patent medicines and treatments from our country’s … More Dangerous “Cures”of the Past